czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - Basic scientific discovery that led to the development of CRISPR came from studies of bacteria
       - One of the main ways bacteria defends against viruses is determining what part of a virus' DNA is critical to its life, making a CRISPR RNA copy of the critical DNA segment, and then creating a CAS protein that uses the CRISPR RNA to find the virus' key DNA segment and then cut/destroy it

-    - Researchers demonstrated they could engineer CRISPR RNA-CAS9 proteins that would cut DNA in precisely specified places and could also determine how those cuts would repair themselves or allow in other preprogrammed DNA segments
+    - Researchers demonstrated they could engineer CRISPR RNA-CAS9 proteins that would cut DNA in precisely specified places and could also determine how those cuts would repair themselves or allow in other pre-programmed DNA segments
       - Technique enables precise editing to modify protein formation using an organism's own genes rather than genes from an outside source

     - Technique is readily available and simple
-    - Early targets include double-muscled dogs, micropigs, disease-resistant rice, slower-ripening tomatoes, and healthier potatoes
+    - Early targets include double-muscled dogs, micro-pigs, disease-resistant rice, slower-ripening tomatoes, and healthier potatoes
       - Attempts to humanize pig DNA so that pig organs could be suitable for transplant into humans
       - DNA-based naturalization of disease-carrying mosquitoes